TamiaDayanari

 Biography

-A proud graduate of Xavier University of Louisiana, where she studied with Sakinah Davis and received the Sister Elise Sisson Award for Excellence in Music Performance, Tamia is also a 2024 NATS Southern Region winner and participant in the International Young Artist Program in Germany.
+Tamia earned her Master of Music degree in Vocal Performance from Loyola University New Orleans, becoming one of the few Black and Latina women to achieve this distinction.
+She is also a proud graduate of Xavier University of Louisiana, where she studied with Sakinah Davis and received the Sister Elise Sisson Award for Excellence in Music Performance.
+Her artistry has been recognized through honors such as first place in the 2024 NATS Southern Region competition and participation in the International Young Artist Program in Germany.

-She has performed roles including Mimì (La Bohème), Magda (La Rondine), the Countess (Le Nozze di Figaro), Micaëla (Carmen), and Salud (La Vida Breve).
-In 2025, she joined OperaCréole in the revival of Edmond Dédé's Morgiane, which toured New Orleans, Washington D.C., New York, and Maryland.
+Her stage credits include Mimì (La Bohème), Magda (La Rondine), the Countess (Le Nozze di Figaro), Micaëla (Carmen), and Salud (La Vida Breve).
+In 2025, she joined OperaCréole in the historic revival of Edmond Dédé's Morgiane, with performances in New Orleans, Washington D.C., New York, and Maryland.

 Education